junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "I can take it back," Jimmy blurts out.

 "You don't mean it," Castiel warns dangerously.
-"Do you forget the pain fighting can give you?"
+"Do you forget the pain fighting with me can give you?"

 Jimmy flinches with reminded muscle memory of the pain.